tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/within estimator.md

 <img src = "../images/pFtest.png" width="700">
 </p>

-The `pFtest` result providese the test statistics, its associated p-value, and the degrees of freedom.
+The `pFtest` result provides the test statistics, its associated p-value, and the degrees of freedom.
 If the p-value is less than your chosen significance level (e.g., 0.05), you can reject the null hypothesis and conclude that (two-way) fixed effects are present in the model.
 In this case, the null hypothesis is rejected and therefore the FE model is preferred over the pooled OLS model.

 ## The Least Square Dummy Variable (LSDV) model
 Another approach to estimate fixed effects is the *Least Square Dummy Variable* model.
 In this model, dummy variables are added for each entity and/or time period to capture the fixed effects.
 In R, the LSDV model can be implemented using the `lm()` function and creating dummy variables for the entities and/or time periods.